Home » All Recipes » Appetizers and Snacks » Chicken Liver Pate Recipe

 Melt the butter in a skillet over medium heat.
 Add the shallot and garlic to the pan.
 Cook for 1-2 minutes until fragrant.

 Arrange the chicken livers in a single layer on the skillet and pan-fry until the first side is golden brown.
 Flip over and cook the second side for another few minutes.
-Cook about 5 minutes total.
+Cook for about 5 minutes total.
 Add parsley in the last minute or so of cooking.

-Since this is a chicken liver pate without alcohol we don’t simmer the livers in brandy or any other alcohol.
+Chicken liver should be seared on the outside and remain rosy pink inside.
+Since this is a chicken liver pate without alcohol, we don’t simmer the livers in brandy or any other alcohol.

-Remove the livers from heat and cool slightly before adding to a food processor.
+Remove the livers from the heat and cool slightly before adding to a food processor.
 Blend with the remaining butter and season with salt and pepper.
 Puree until smooth.
+If you don’t have a food processor, use a blender or immersion or stick blender.

 Pour pate into ramekin dishes or a single container.
 Chill in the refrigerator for 4 hours or overnight.